almostearthling/when-command/README.md

 This document describes the new version of **When**, a Python-based automation tool for the desktop.
 This version, instead of incorporating the scheduler, relies on the [**whenever**](https://github.com/almostearthling/whenever) automation tool, which focuses on reliability and lightweightness, while trying to achieve a good performance even when running at low priority.
 In this sense, **When** acts as a _wrapper_ for **whenever**, both providing a simple interface for configuration and an easy way to control the scheduler via an icon sitting in the tray area of your desktop.
 This version of **When** aims at being cross-platform, dynamically providing access to the features of **whenever** that are supported on the host environment.

-This is still in its early development stage and still contains a lot of bugs and errors, yet it is capable of running **whenever** in the background and to control it via an icon in the system tray, create and edit a simple configuration file, capture the log and display a history window.
-All of this trying to mimic the behaviour of the old, _Ubuntu 16-to-18_ based **When** tool, which is entirely Python based and is now not actively developed anymore because of the difficulty of adapting all needed DBus signals and checks to the ever-changing interface of the various Linux distributions.
+This is still in its early development stage and still contains a lot of bugs and errors, yet it is capable of running **whenever** in the background and to control it via an icon in the system tray, create and edit the configuration file, capture the log and display a history window.
+All of this trying to mimic the behaviour of the old **When** tool, only available on Ubuntu distributions and restricted to the 16.XX and 18.XX editions, which is entirely Python based and is now abandoned because of the difficulty of adapting all needed DBus signals and checks to the ever-changing interface of the various Linux distributions.

 ![MainWindow](support/docs/graphics/when-application.png)

 Most of the interface of this release of **When** tries to be similar to the old version, although the need for cross-platform components pushes towards the adoption of the most widespread GUI library for Python, that is [_tkinter_](https://docs.python.org/3/library/tkinter.html).
+Also, some of the extra features that are built into **whenever** call for a somewhat less-streamlined interface especially in terms of form layout.

 The [documentation](support/docs/main.md) is still underway, and the features are reduced compared to recent releases of the old version of **When**.
 However the structure of this new version is modular, and the design of **whenever** allows for the maximum flexibility in term of definitions of tasks, conditions, and events, so that new types of _usable_ events can be defined along with the forms to edit them easily and write a well-formed configuration file.

-For the moment this version of **When** is not much more than a proof-of-concept.
-Still, the application may show problems due to lack of targeted exception handling, and genericity of checks on correctness of values provided via the UI.
-The UI itself is far from being effective: the semantic of common gestures such as double clicks is not always respected, and some usual graphic elements (pop-up boxes, buttons, and so on) are still incomplete and not consistent with the rest of the application.
-Graphic widgets, which are sometimes helpful within the forms, are for now either rudimental or absent.
+For the moment this version of **When** is mostly intended as a proof-of-concept, even though it has reached a status in which all the basic features are implemented.
+The application may show problems due to lack of targeted exception handling, and genericity of checks on correctness of values provided via the UI.
+The UI itself still might have some quirks: the semantic of common gestures such as double clicks is not always respected, and some usual interface elements (pop-up boxes, buttons, and so on) might still result incomplete and not entirely consistent.

 ## Usage